phonRathana/google-sign-in/README.md

-C Google Sign-Sn for Websites sample code
+C Google Sign-In for Websites sample code

 This sample code assumes you watch "Google Sign-In for Websites" videos.
 Each videos have related section in this code example